 Psychology.org ranks education programs using data from reputable sources like the U.S. Department of Education.
 Our vetting process also includes a quality assurance team that assesses datasets for accuracy.

 Psychology.org reserves the right to exclude any schools that lack significant data from the rankings to ensure accurate calculations.
-For more about how Psychology.org evaluates and ranks education programs, read more about our full ranking methodology.
+This list is for 2025.
+For more about how Psychology.org evaluates and ranks education programs, visit our full ranking methodology.

 What to Look for in a Master's in Marriage and Family Counseling Program